Bill Tudor

 William S. Tudor (September 17, 1921 – January 5, 1986) was an American businessman who founded the food chain Tudor's Biscuit World in Charleston, West Virginia, in 1980.

 Personal life

-William S. Tudor was born on September 17, 1921, in McDowell County, North Carolina, to Mary Banks Tudor (born 1893) and Joseph Henry Tudor (born 1891) in 1921.
+William S. Tudor was born on September 17, 1921, in McDowell County, West Virginia, to Mary Banks Tudor (born 1893) and Joseph Henry Tudor (born 1891) in 1921.
 His brother's name is Josiah (born 1919).

 Career

 Tudor worked at several fast food businesses in North Carolina.
 He bought a Country Kitchen in Greensboro.
 He worked at a gas stop in Bolt, West Virginia, until 1944.
 He then worked at a diner in Charleston, West Virginia, until 1977.
 In 1961, he moved to Greensboro and worked for Andrew Jergens Company.
 He then worked at Pizzaville on Battleground Avenue.
 He then worked at Arby's.
 At Pizzaville and Arby's, he made biscuits.